SudhaMsr/AI-Analytics/README.md

    - It contains information about penguins of three different types.
    - It is important to understand the data before doing analysis as it gives an overview of the dataset.
 Understanding the given columns and finding the relationships and getting insights from the data.
-3. The project aim is to explore the given [penguin.csv](https://github.com/ematm0067/2023_24/blob/main/coursework/penguins.csv) dataset.

-The main measurements are body mass, culmen (bill) length, bill depth, and flipper length.
+3. The main measurements are body mass, culmen (bill) length, bill depth, and flipper length.

 ### Dataset consisted of the following information:
 ### `penguins.csv`

 |variable          |class   |description |